 “Wood Pellet BTU’s”

 When a manufacturer or dealer of wood pellets refers to BTU’s per pound, it’s critical you know if they are referring to “As Received” or “Dry Basis” BTU’s.

 When referring to the heat output in a wood pellet, what defines: Pellet BTU’s “AS RECEIVED” compared to “DRY BASIS”?

 Wood pellet BTU ratings come from specific testing labs that break down the wood species, perform various testing, and provide a detailed report and pellet synopsis.

 The “As Received” BTU rating is what the pellet actually tested at for BTU’s when the lab received the pellet from the manufacturer or dealer.
 This is the same way you would receive the pellets for use in your stove.
 This is the only BTU rating that matters.

 “Dry Basis” is a number that tells you what the BTU output would be IF it were completely dry with zero percent moisture.
 You would never, receive a pellet with zero moisture content from a wood pellet manufacturer or dealer; it simply cannot be dried out to that extent.
 It is only a number used by the testing lab to depict what that species of wood is capable of.

-Several pellet fuel brands have their BTU's listed with “Dry Basis” numbers.
-Most manufacturers and dealers of wood pellets would not purposely deceive someone regarding these terms, they just don’t know any better.
-It is important you ask your dealer and/or visit the manufacturers website for accuracy on pellet fuel BTU's.
+Several pellet fuel brands have their BTU’s listed with “Dry Basis” numbers.
+Most manufacturers and dealers of wood pellets would not purposely deceive someone regarding these terms, some just have not been fully educated on the matter.
+It is important you ask your dealer and/or visit the manufacturers website for accuracy on pellet fuel BTU’s.